nishaverma269/Contractor-App/Documentation/Coding Standards/README.txt

-Contains the links for Coding standard for Java and AngularJS.
+Contains the links for Coding standard for AngularJS.